 - Talk with your boys and their adult partners about earning the National Summertime Pack Award and the Cub Scout Outdoor Activity Award.
 These are important group awards that build a sense of team for your boys.

-- Cub Scouting’s Leave No Trace Awareness Award defines the standards of behavior for Scouts during outdoor activities.
-Distribute and review the Leave No Trace frontcountry guidelines before any field trip to a park, playground, or other outing.
+- Cub Scouting’s Outdoor Ethics Award defines the standards of behavior for Scouts during outdoor activities.
+Distribute and review the Outdoor Code and the principles or Kids Leave No Trace before any field trip to a park, playground, or other outing.
 The guidelines can be found at here.